kvnfrr/FaceCert-AI/README.md

 - Optimized UI for "Create Face ID" and "Sign In" workflows.
 - Enhanced privacy by ensuring all data remains local.

+#### v1.4.0 - Front-End Redesign and Finalization
+- Updated UI with consistent, modern styling across all pages.
+- Replaced pop-up messages with page redirects for smoother user experience.
+- Added "Back" button to the "Create Face ID" page.
+- Added "Signed In" page with a `Sign Out` button.
+- Fixed minor bugs and improved user flow.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)